lakes-legendaries/litai/docsrc/quickstart.rst

 executing this algorithm's major functions.
 Here, we provide a guide for quickly running this pipeline.

+Please note that this page is a developer's guide for running this package's programs locally, and NOT for accessing the API on our webserver.

 ***********************
 Set up your environment
 ***********************